Best Study Material for NEET 2025 - Subject-Wise NEET Study Material

 Solve by difficulty

 A beaker contains a fluid of density \rho kg/m3, specific heat S J/kg 0C and viscosity \eta.
 The beaker is filled up to height h.
-To estimate the rate of heat transfer per unit area (Q /A) by convection when beaker is put on a hot plate, a student proposes that it should depend on \eta,
+To estimate the rate of heat transfer per unit area (Q /A) by convection when a beaker is put on a hot plate, a student proposes that it should depend on \eta,

 \left ( \frac{S\Delta \Theta }{h} \right ) \: and\: \left ( \frac{1}{\rho g} \right )when \Delta \Theta (in_{}^{0}\textrm{C}) is the difference in the temperature between the bottom and top of the fluid.
-In that
+In that situation the correct option for (Q /A) is:

-A spherical steel ball released at the top of a long column of glycerine of length L, falls through a distance \mathrm{L / 2} with accelerated motion and the remaining distance \mathrm{ L / 2} with a uniform velocity.
-If \mathrm{ t 1} and \mathrm{ t2} denote the times taken to cover the first and second half and W1 and W2 the work done against gravity in the two halves, then
+A spherical steel ball released at the top of a long column of glycerine of length L falls through a distance \mathrm{L / 2} with accelerated motion and the remaining distance \mathrm{ L / 2} with a uniform velocity.
+If \mathrm{ t_1} and \mathrm{ t_2} denote the times taken to cover the first and second half and W1 and W2 the work done against gravity in the two halves, then

 There is a 1 \mathrm{~mm} thick layer of water between a plate of area 100 \mathrm{~cm}^{2} and another very big plate.
 The coefficient of viscosity of water is 0.01 poise.
 Then the force required to move the smaller plate with a velocity of 10 \mathrm{~cm} / \mathrm{sec} with respect to the larger plate is: